manelpuig/rUBot_mecanum_ws/Documentation/02c_rubot_rock_control.md

 This control task consist on find a wall and follow it at a certain distance.
 We will see that this is an important control task because this will be used later to make accurate maps of working environments.

-We have developed 2 different methods for wall follower:
-- Geometrical method
-- Lidar ranges method

 #### **Geometrical method**
 In src folder you create the python file for wall follower purposes